adsazad/datatables-bundle/README.md

 [Visit the documentation with extensive code samples](https://omines.github.io/datatables-bundle/).

+## Command
+Command to generate datatable skeleton with reference to the omines datatable documentation
+> php bin/console datatables:generate

 ## Support

 Unless you are highly confident your issue stems from a shortcoming of this bundle and needs the original developers